 cmd /min /C "set __COMPAT_LAYER=RUNASINVOKER && start "" %ApplicationPath%"

-When this bat file is run under a common user, the specified application will start without a UAC prompt.
+When this bat file is being run under a common user, the specified application will start without a UAC prompt.

 So, we looked at how to disable UAC for a specific program without completely disabling User Account Control.
-This will allow you to run Windows programs under non-admin without an UAC prompt and without entering an administrator password.
+This will allow you to run Windows programs under non-admin without a UAC prompt and without entering an administrator password.